atlanticPuffin23/js-hackathon-2023/README.md

 # Atlantic Puffin Battle City Game

-This is a browser-based implementation of the classic Atlantic Puffin Battle City game.
+This is a browser-based implementation of the classic Battle City game.
 It is built using Node.js, TypeScript, and Phaser 3.

 ## Installation